christopherstj/pathquest-frontend/ARCHITECTURE.md

 ##### Activities (`components/app/activities/`)
 - `ActivityElevationProfile.tsx` - Interactive elevation profile chart using visx.
 Supports hover interaction that shows a marker on the GPX track at the corresponding distance point via `onHover` callback, displays summit markers on chart, shows min/max elevation labels.
 - `ActivitySummitsList.tsx` - List of individual summits during an activity (not grouped by peak).
-Uses shared `SummitItem` component with `showPeakHeader=true` to display peak name at top of each summit.
+Reuses `JournalEntryCard` styling (same as Profile/Peak journals) with peak title, tags, and expandable details; hides the redundant activity-link icon when already viewing the activity.
 Includes "Log Another Summit" button (only visible when `isOwner` is true).
 Supports `onSummitHover` callback for map marker highlighting.
-Props: `summits`, `activityId`, `onSummitHover`, `isOwner` (controls edit/delete/add buttons visibility), `onSummitDeleted` (callback for refreshing after deletion).
+Props: `summits`, `activityId`, `activityTitle`, `onSummitHover`, `isOwner`, `onSummitDeleted`.
 - `ActivityWithSummits.tsx` - Shared activity card with nested summits.
 Used by PeakUserActivity and ProfileJournal.
 Shows activity header with link, stats (distance, elevation gain), Strava link, and nested summit items.
 Supports both `Summit[]` and `SummitWithPeak[]` for summits.
 Props: `activity`, `summits`, `summitsWithPeak`, `isHighlighted`, `onHighlight`, `peakId`, `peakName`, `showPeakHeaders`, `isOwner` (controls edit/delete button visibility), `onSummitDeleted` (callback when a summit is deleted).

 ##### Summits (`components/app/summits/`)